devlooped/Devlooped.Extensions.DependencyInjection.Attributed/readme.md

 ```

 Note how the service is registered as scoped with its own type first, and the
-other two registrations just retrieve the same (according to its defined
+other two registrations just retrieve the same service (according to its defined
 lifetime).
 This means the instance is reused and properly registered under
 all implemented interfaces automatically.